 2. …and they will destroy us

-1. …and they won’t bother engaging because it’s easier to destroy us with autonomous and self-replicating von Neumann probes (“berserker” hypothesis)
+1. …and they won’t bother engaging because it’s easier to destroy us with autonomous and self-replicating von Neumann probes (“berserker” hypothesis), which raises its own puzzle: if even one civilization launched such probes millions of years ago, why don’t we see them everywhere?

 5. …and they already found us…